 The Statue of Liberty Museum Opens This May in NYCJanuary 11, 2019 - by Merrill Lee Girardeau

 Standing 305 feet above the water in New York Harbor is one of the world’s most recognizable figures: the Statue of Liberty.
-This iconic New York landmark is getting her due with a new museum opening in May.
+This iconic New York landmark is getting her due with a new museum opening May 16.
 The Statue of Liberty Museum, adjacent to the Statue on Liberty Island, will be free for all visitors.
 The museum will contain unique multimedia experiences and astounding artifacts from the copper lady’s 130-year history.
 Below are some highlights about this brand-new cultural institution.

 Rendering via Liberty Ellis Foundation